-We will establish a governance and nominating committee.
+After the completion of this offering, we will establish a governance and nominating committee.
 The governance and nominating committee will have responsibility for, among other things:

-- · recommending persons to be selected by the Board as nominees for election as directors and as Chief Executive Officer; - · assessing our directors' and our Board's performance; - · recommending director compensation and benefits policies; and - · considering and recommending to the Board other actions relating to corporate governance.
+- recommending persons to be selected by the board as nominees for election as directors and as chief executive officer; - assessing our directors' and our board's performance; - recommending director compensation and benefits policies; and - considering and recommending to the board other actions relating to corporate governance.